 - “Are you interested in a guest post?”

 - “Thanks for your input on _____”

-- “Following up on our last talk” – if there was a talk.
+- “Following up on our last talk” – applicable if you’ve had a previous conversation.

-- “How’s the _____ project going?” – if you actually know that someone is working on a specific project.
+- “How’s the _____ project going?” – relevant if you know the recipient is working on a specific project.

-- “I’d like to buy you a lunch during your visit to _____” – if you know that someone will be visiting your town.
+- “I’d like to buy you lunch during your visit to _____” – useful if you know the recipient will be in your area.

 This is somewhat risky.
 Being outrageous means just that – being outrageous.
 An outrageous subject line is one where the recipient can’t believe that someone has actually sent them such a thing.

 It’s when the recipient says “what?!” or “no way!” or something similarly surprising.
 However, it’s not about making anyone uncomfortable or angry, it’s only about arousing some initial interest in the message.